From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Photo of Eppley Airfield courtesy of Omaha Airport Authority.

-Following the lead of Carter Lake decades earlier, residents in the area even attempted to become its own incorporated town called Airport City.
+Following the lead of Carter Lake decades earlier, residents in the area even attempted to incorporate as their own town called Airport City.
 After that failed, the 2,800 residents in the area successfully petitioned the City of Omaha to annex it in 1957.
-Even so, it still remained largely forgotten as a third of the homes had no sewer access and another ten percent had no plumbing.
-The fact that nearly two thirds were owner occupied, however, made it an easy target for demolition in the name of airport expansion.
+Even so, it still remained largely forgotten, as a third of the homes had no sewer access and another 10 percent had no plumbing.
+The fact that nearly two-thirds were owner-occupied, however, made it an easy target for demolition in the name of airport expansion.

 The renovated Omaha Box Company building at 2501 N 21St St East.
 Courtesy of Lund.

-Today most of the land is owned by the city and is used for Eppley Airfield or the businesses that support it including car rental companies, parking lots and a hotel.
-The area is also home to the Open Door Mission, Omaha Correctional Center, Homeland Security and Freedom Park.
-The only traces to its past are the Omaha Box Company building that was constructed in 1890 and was recently renovated and the East Omaha Bridge which was built in 1893 and sits unused in its familiar spot along the Missouri River.
+Today, most of the land is owned by the city and is used for Eppley Airfield or the businesses that support it, including car rental companies, parking lots, and a hotel.
+The area is also home to the Open Door Mission, Omaha Correctional Center, Homeland Security, and Freedom Park.
+The only traces of its past are the Omaha Box Company building, constructed in 1890 and recently renovated, and the East Omaha Bridge, built in 1893, which sits unused in its familiar spot along the Missouri River.

 Please feel free to comment to share your thoughts and memories.